Akash9078/apify-actors/README.md

 - **Targeted keywords** embedded in titles, descriptions, and headings improve discoverability on search engines.
 - Structured tables make content **easily crawlable** and **rich‑snippet friendly**.
 - Each actor link points to a dedicated Apify page, boosting **backlink authority**.

 ---

-## 📄 License & Contributions

-All actors are released under the **MIT License**.
-Feel free to fork, customize, and submit pull requests.
-For bug reports or feature requests, open an issue in the repository.

----